 Pamela Kazmierczak (owner of wedding-planning-101.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees through advertising and linking to amazon.com.

 On my pages you will find text links and photo links to amazon products as well as other programs I am an affiliate of.
 I also use other forms of advertising such as google adsense.

 If you click to add or purchase an item through a link, I might earn a commission.

 Of course, the most obvious way to create a winter wedding bouquet is to use seasonal flowers.
 Some winter flowers you will want to consider include roses, Forsythia, Hydrangea, and tulips.
-Whether you choose to use one or all of these varieties in your bouquet, using flowers available during the season is not only festive, but cost effective.
+Whether you choose to use one or all of these varieties of your bouquet, using flowers available during the season is not only festive, but cost-effective.

 It is always cheaper to use flowers that are readily available at the time of your wedding.
 It is certainly an option to use out of season flowers as well; however, this will cost you extra money.
 To find out the cost difference, you should discuss this with your wedding florist.

 Another option would be to make your winter wedding bouquet with flowers available throughout the year.
 You can either choose to use all flowers from this list or you can sprinkle in winter flowers or even flowers available in different seasons if you can afford it.